Taigei-class submarine: Future equipment evaluation (2006)

-In 2006, an evaluation for anti-detection/shock resistance submarine structure was conducted.
-The project involved researching propeller and hull shape design to reduce noise generation and submarine structure to improve noise reduction and impact resistance.
-The research called for the next-generation submarine make use of floating floor structure; the floorboards are attached to the inner shell through buffer mechanism to prevent vibration inside to submarine from getting out and protect against shock from outside the submarine.
-A prototype was developed between 2007 and 2011 and tested between 2010 and 2014.
-A total of ¥400 million were used to fund the project.
+In 2006, an evaluation of anti-detection and shock-resistant submarine structures was conducted.
+The project involved researching propeller and hull shape designs to reduce noise generation while improving the submarine's structure for better noise reduction and impact resistance.
+The research advocated for next-generation submarines to utilize a floating floor structure; the floorboards are attached to the inner shell through a buffering mechanism designed to prevent vibrations inside the submarine from transmitting to the water, where they could be detected.
+A secondary purpose of this buffering research is to protect against and mitigate shocks coming from outside the submarine.
+A prototype was developed between 2007 and 2011 and tested from 2010 to 2014.
+A total of ¥400 million was allocated to fund the project.

 Power systems (2009)

-In 2009, researches on snorkel power generation system and sonar system were evaluated.
+In 2009, research on snorkel power generation system and sonar system were evaluated.
 The new snorkel power generation system aimed to be more compact, quiet and generate higher power output to enhance the submarines operability, survivability and stealth.
 Comparable alternative power generation systems that were examined include the MTU 16V396SE diesel engines used on the Type 212 submarine and SEMT Pielstick PA4V200SM diesel engine.
 However, both engines were deemed to output below required performance and thus the development of a new power generation system was initiated.
-The sonar system was developed to improve detection and information processing capabilities for next-generation submarines to improve its combat capabilities and operability in shallow waters.
+The sonar system was developed to improve detection and information processing capabilities for the next-generation submarine to improve its combat capabilities and operability in shallow waters.
 The snorkel power generation prototype was developed between 2010 and 2014 and tested between 2014 and 2015.
 The prototype for the sonar system was developed between 2010 and 2013 and tested between 2013 and 2014.
 A total of ¥1.3 billion were allocated to fund the snorkel power generation system project and ¥4.9 billion for the sonar system.